 The user tends to have a pattern where the next location is dependent on their current location.
 Consider an example where “work” is often visited directly after “home”, but “home” is not always visited directly after “work.”
 This is a common trend where the user visits “restaurants”, “gym” or some other location after “work” before he/she comes back to “home.”
 It is very often that after “supermarket” visit, the user tends to go back to “home.”
 These trends could be often predictable but also sometimes not obvious.
 For instance, a “restaurant” visit could occur after “home” or “work” visit or even after a “shopping mall” visit.
 Hence, we can say that many transitions from one place to another, are dependent on the current location and many can vary based on situations.
 Hence, the thesis suggests predicting the next location based on markov chain, by noting the states representing user significant places based on his/her past visits.

-The system model contains several steps.
+The prediction model contains several steps.
 The process takes GPS trajectory points as input and processes them to create markov chain model on states.
 The intermediate steps are stay-point detection, state formation, time-slotted states creation and state transitions.
 Each of these intermediator steps are introduced here and are explained in detail in further sections.

 The flow chart depicted in Figure 2 explains how the model works.
 The input GPS coordinates data with the date and time information is fed to the algorithm.
 The algorithm keeps collecting the GPS points unit the end of a time-slot which is depicted using the “hour change” decision block.
 After the end of the time-slot, several steps are performed on these points from the previous hour.
 The several steps are: